nsbgn/swayq/README.md

 # i3jq

-*This application is still rough around the edges.*
+*This application is still rough around the edges and interfaces may change without warning.*

 To programmatically control the window manager [i3] or its sibling compositor [sway], you would usually use a library like [go-i3] or